PFAS Filtration Market

 RECENT DEVELOPMENTS

-- January 2024 : Clean Earth has launched Resolve, a new program that offers a toolbox of innovative solutions to treat and remediate PFAS, and a website detailing news, updates, and guidance on PFAS in the US
+- January 2024 : Clean Earth launched Resolve, a new program that offers a toolbox of innovative solutions to treat and remediate PFAS, and a website detailing news, updates, and guidance on PFAS in the US.

-- January 2023 : Xylem acquired Evoqua, a leader a leader in mission-critical water treatment solutions and services.
+- January 2023 : Xylem acquired Evoqua, a leader in mission-critical water treatment solutions and services.
 Under the agreement, Xylem will acquire Evoqua in an all-stock transaction that reflects an implied enterprise value of approximately USD 7.5 billion.
-This acquisition creates a transformative global platform to address water scarcity, affordability, and resilience at an even greater scale
+This acquisition creates a transformative global platform to address water scarcity, affordability, and resilience at an even greater scale.

-- September 2022 : WSP has announced the acquisition of the environment & infrastructure business of John Wood.
+- September 2022 : WSP announced the acquisition of the environment & infrastructure business of John Wood.
 With this, WSP expanded its environmental leadership.
-This move will also enable the company to further seize opportunities in the fast-growing environmental and water sectors
+This move will also enable the company to further seize opportunities in the fast-growing environmental and water sectors.

 Table of Contents